 This race has introduced a fantastic new innovation - a super early swim start.
-This one is open to any potential starter that expects to be out on the course for over six and half hours.
+This one is open to any potential starter that expects to be out on the course for over seven and half hours.

 For those that started in the early wave, they found it enhanced their experience considerably.
 Safe and secure in the knowledge that they weren't right out the back of the field, feeling more involved and connect with other competitors.

 Please note, on the bike course you must fully comply with all New Zealand road rules.
 Be prepared to stop.
 Study the course maps and even go out and check where you turn right after the airport.
 The marshals will not be on this intersection until after 7 a.m.

 This swim start is now compulsory for all competitors:

 If you expected swim time is an hour plus